klmcwhirter/upd-indicator/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

+**What components are impacted?**
+ Please specify one of unknown, extension, REST API, or both

 **To Reproduce**
+_Remove this and describe in your own words and with as much detail as practical._
 Steps to reproduce the behavior:
 1. Go to '...'
 2. Click on '....'